The Internet is a funny place; it is full of verifiable information and false information.

 This is a fairly common complaint and also a very common myth.
 Most users are not aware that they can actually improve their upload speeds by up to 20 times what they originally are.

 This is an instance in which using a CDN would improve the performance of upload speeds.
-Because of a CDN’s need to minimize distance between visitors and website servers, it could provide faster page loading times for static content.
+Because of a CDN’s need to minimize the distance between visitors and website servers, it could provide faster page loading times for static content.

 There are also virtual networks that use edge routers which function to speed up data and dynamic content by clearing up congestion and improving transfer feeds.
 Edge routing works by creating a faster Border Gateway Protocol (BGP) path that can transport data without too much traffic.